Mole Crabs

 Mole crabs are probably the most common ugly food there is, though most people don’t know they’re edible.

 Fishermen view the mole crab as great bait for such fish as pompano, red drum and kingfish.
 Sea birds find them a tasty morsel.
 Rakes are sold to specifically dig them out of the swash zone where they hide in the sand snagging little bits of food floating by.
 Not too many folks, though, also eat the bait.
-The main reason is they are small, but, big flavors can come in small packages (see my article on coquina.)
+The main reason is they are small, but, big flavors can come in small packages.
+I have a video on Mole Crabs and Coquina here and an article on Coquina here.

 Mole crabs, also called the Atlantic Sand Crab, are certainly among the smallest of crabs.
 They are oval, usually some shade of beige, darker on top, lighter on bottom, and have five pairs of legs but no pincers.
 The females grow to about an inch long and the males half that size.
 On the east coast of the Americas lives the Emerita talpoida (above) and the on the west coast E. analoga.
 Emerita is latin for retired female professor.
 Talpoida is from the Latin root “talpus” and classical Latin word “talpa “ which came from the longer Greek word of tiflopodikas.
 It means “mole” and very apt because these little crustaceans are quick diggers.
 They dig into the sand butt first and face the incoming waves.
 Brave little beasts but they don’t want to be washed higher up the beach.
 When the wave recedes they pop up slightly to catch food in the outflow.
 Analoga means similar but slightly different.
 There are several species of Emerita and to my knowledge all edible.